-Amendments to IAS 1 and IAS 8: Definition of Material
+• Amendments to IAS 1 and IAS 8: Definition of Material

 The amendments clarify the definition of material and how it should be applied by including in the definition guidance that until now has featured elsewhere in IFRS.
 In addition, the explanations accompanying the definition have been improved.
 Finally, the amendments ensure that the definition of material is consistent across all IFRS Standards.
-Information is material if omitting, misstating or obscuring it could reasonably be expected to influence the decisions that the primary users of general purpose financial statements make on the basis of those financial statements, which provide financial information about a specific reporting entity.
+Information is material if omitting, misstating or obscuring it could reasonably be expected to influence the decisions that the primary users of general purpose financial statements, which provide financial information about a specific reporting entity.